epfl-ada/ada-2021-project-aibohphobia/README.md

 A function is used to clean the data in the following ways:
 - Remove "None" speakers
-- Remove speakers with a probability inferior to a certain threshold (50%)
+- Remove speakers havong a low porbability (50% threshold)
-- Make sure quotes are non empty
+- Verify quotes are non empty

 **Additional data extraction**

 Using the URL and data from Wikidata provided, we obtain further information:
 - Tags are added if the url contains specific mentions of a topic from a predefined list (e.g.: sports, business, music...)
 - Using the URLs from QuoteBank, we extract features such as the country of origin from the newspaper using WikiData API
-- Change QIDs to labels (e.g.: "Q31"is changed to "Belgium")
+- Change QIDs to labels (e.g.: "Q31" to "Belgium")
 - Using the QID the speaker's nationality, date of birth and gender are found
 - The age (for the speakers still alive today) is calculated at the moment of the quote
 - The URL is used to query the wikidata to find the country of origin of media which cited the quote